abhiTronix/vidgear/docs/gears/netgear_async/params.md

 ## **`timeout`**

 In NetGear_Async, the Receiver-end keeps tracks if frames are received from Server-end within this specified timeout value _(in seconds)_, Otherwise `TimeoutError` will be raised, which helps to close the Receiver-end safely if the Server has lost connection prematurely.
 This parameter controls that  timeout value _(i.e. the maximum waiting time (in seconds))_ after which Client exit itself with a `TimeoutError` to save resources.
-Its minimum value is `0.0` but no maximum value.
+Its minimum value is `0.0` but no max limit.

 **Data-Type:** Float/Integer